Chapter 8:

 "Mind being a little more specific?
 'Things' encompasses a lot."

-"Fair, I guess it sorta does."
+"…Fair, I guess it sorta does."

-Audra half-focused on cleaning a spoon.
+Audra half-focused on a spoon next.

-"Usually I'd be learning for most of the day, and then I'd have to help my mom at the antique shop.
-Chores and homework would come later, then if my dad came home early, we would all eat dinner together…"
+"I'd be learning for most of the day, then I'd help my mom at her shop.
+Chores and homework would come after, then if my dad came home early, we would have dinner as a family."

 Metal clanked against porcelain as Zephyr whistled.